dimmando/abc-bookshop/README.md

 # Testing

 To test the aspects of the application, I used manual testing and external validators.
 Both manual and external testing are a part of a separate [testing file](/TESTING.md).

-### Manual testing

-  - I used manual testing throughout the whole development phase of the project.
-Mainly:
-    - I deployed early to avoid any last minute issues and checked my local and life site periodically.
-With the live site, I could check responsivness from early on on different devices.
-    - I continuously attended to any errors which I came across during the development process.
-    - I used validators to check my HTML, CSS and backend code.
-    - For each of the user stories I wrote down clear acceptance criteria and tasks which had to be done to meet those criteria.
-Only after I had met all the conditions, did I move the user story to done.

-### External Testing

-  All external testing is a part of a separate [testing file](/TESTING.md).

-### Automated Testing

-I had not managed to do automated testing for this application, but I plan to make it a regular part of my development process in my future projects.

 # Project Deployment